dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 * the wide instruction encoding, which appends a second 64-bit immediate (i.e., constant) value after the basic instruction for a total of 128 bits.

-The basic instruction encoding is as follows:
+The basic instruction encoding is as follows, where MSB and LSB mean the most significant bits and least significant bits, respectively:

 =============  =======  ===============  ====================  ============
 32 bits (MSB)  16 bits  4 bits           4 bits                8 bits (LSB)